apache/hudi/website/docs/sql_ddl.md

 ```

 With `EVENT_TIME_ORDERING`, the record with the larger event time (`precombineField`) overwrites the record with the
-smaller event time on the same key, regardless of transaction time.
+smaller event time on the same key, regardless of transaction's commit time.
 Users can set `CUSTOM` mode to provide their own
 merge logic.
 With `CUSTOM` merge mode, you also need to provide your payload class that implements the merge logic.
 For
 example, you can use `PartialUpdateAvroPayload` to merge the records as below.